streamsets/tutorials/readme.md

 - [Kubernetes-based Deployment](tutorial-kubernetes-deployment/README.md) - Example configurations for Kubernetes-based deployments of StreamSets Data Collector

 ## StreamSets SDK for Python
+#### Common
+- [Find SDK methods and fields of an object available](sdk-tutorials/find-methods-fields/README.md) - Object examples can be instances of a pipeline or SCH job or a stage under the pipeline.

 #### Control Hub
 -  [Getting started with StreamSets SDK for Python](sdk-tutorials/sch/tutorial-getting-started/README.md) - Design and publish a pipeline.
 Then create, start, and stop a job using [StreamSets SDK for Python](https://streamsets.com/documentation/sdk/latest/index.html).